blake-lucas/coreos-greenbone/README.md

 ```
 8. Once all the containers have been downloaded and are starting, a message will be sent to the TTY for confirmation.
 After a few seconds Greenbone should be accessible at the default port of 9392.
 CoreOS will list the IP it DHCPs to the TTY.
 9. If a static IP address is needed, login and run "set-ip" to trigger a script to manually enter IP info.
 Note that with the set-ip script, both the old DHCP IP and the static address you set will be accessible until after a reboot.
+10. If email reporting is needed, run "add-365-email" to add support for emailing from a Microsoft 365 account to the GVMD container.
+(Currently this will break after GVMD updates, I'm working on making this automatic or rolling a custom image for GVMD)
-10. Greenbone's default login is admin:admin.
+11. Greenbone's default login is admin:admin.
 Make sure to change this.
-11. For easier management, password based SSH authentication is enabled on this image.
+12. For easier management, password based SSH authentication is enabled on this image.
 Be sure to set a good password!

 ## Verification